irskep/thesis_papers/kegg_manual/manual.md

 feature if the visualization is cluttered or otherwise difficult to read.
 Unfortunately, the positions you set are *not* saved when you leave the visualization for a pathway.

+Tap the **Organisms** button in the upper right to see a hierarchical list of organisms.
+The pathway visualization highlights only metabolites and reactions that correspond to one or more activated organisms.

+![TCA cycle with only "Eukaryotes &#x2192; Animals" activated](animals_only_graph.png)